jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/tilemap/intro.md

 Possible Solutions:

 1. The default size is 10x8.
 Because we know that each tile is shown on screen as a 16x16 square, this will result in a total map of size 160x128 - this is slightly taller than the screen size, so it won't be displayed fully on the screen.
-2. The camera does not center on the sprite if the sprite is near the edge of the tilemap - the sprite can move all the way up to the corner of the screen in that case.
+2. The camera does not center on the sprite if the sprite is near the edge of the tile map - the sprite can move all the way up to the corner of the screen in that case.

 ### ~